 Represents: Intuition, inner vision, and wisdom.
 Questioning the spiritual nature of life.
 Perception of knowing.

-Out of balance: Blocked Ajna manifest as problems as lack of foresight, mental rigidity, selective memory and depression.
+When the chakra is not balanced: Blocked Ajna manifest as problems as lack of foresight, mental rigidity, selective memory and depression.
 Locked Ajna causes mental confusion, headaches, migraines, dizziness.
 Challenges making decisions.
 Challenges seeing other points of view .

 Association: Throat, taste, smell, and hearing.